Interloper: Chapter One

 Donning the armour was actually pretty simple.
-You kind off stepped into it and pulled it up until it fit snugly.
+You kind of stepped into it and pulled it up until it fit snugly.
 Once I had zipped up, Jenkins hit a button on my belt.
 A burst of static electricity shot across the suit's surface.

 "There, ready for battle."
 Jenkins seemed to have regained his gung-ho attitude.
 By now, Commander Shepard had finished debriefing Williams.
 They walked over, Kaidan taking up the rear.

 "We just got word from Nihlus.
 He wants to meet us up at the spaceport.
-Are you ready to travel, militiaman, Jenkins?"
+Are you ready to travel, Militiaman, Jenkins?"

 "Good, Jenkins, take point."